Erma-T/30daysFrontEndBasic/Day 1 Weather APP/README.md

 <h1> Day 1 - Weather App</h1>

-Difficulty - Easy
+Difficulty - Easy :star:

-This is a mini weather app builed with HTML, CSS and JavaScript.
+This is a mini weather app built with HTML, CSS, and JavaScript.